 Around 1 a.m., I picked up a young man from his house and we drove a few miles to pick up his wife.
 She was sitting on a curb behind the restaurant she worked at, her hoodie pulled up, smoking a cigarette.

 “There’s she is,” said the guy with an edge to his voice.

-He wasn’t backing down and kept countering her protestations and while things stayed civil tension was building.
+He wasn’t going to back down and he kept countering her protestations and while things stayed civil tension was building.
 Something had happened in the past.
 I didn’t know what it was, but her hubby was doing his best Sherlock Holmes.
 As much as being a voyeur can be entertaining, it can be downright uncomfortable at times.
 Like at that particular moment.
 It’s crazy what a couple will talk about in my car.
 I kind of hate when people treat me as invisible.
 Wait till you get home to fight about this stuff.
 Maybe this is what an aristocrat’s butler felt like back in the day.
 I felt like leaving them at the gas station but didn’t.
 Even though the ride was only a couple miles, it felt like forever.
 It was long enough for me to wonder if there would be divorce proceedings in the new year.